Fall 2022

 Faces of Feminism: Solidarity, Sisterhood, and Race, April 10, 2018

-Co-sponsored by Gender Studies and the Office of Diversity and Inclusion, this event invited a panel of speakers to share their experiences of being both feminists and women of color.
+Co-sponsored by Gender Studies and the Office for Engaged Citizenship, this event invited a panel of speakers to share their experiences of being both feminists and women of color.
 Panel speakers included Gloria Roberts, daughter of Helen Neal, the first African American to receive a bachelor's degree from WTAMU; Diane King, Financial Specialist III and Travel Coordinator at WTAMU; and Emma Crain, alumna of the WT English Program and community activist.
 Topics discussed included integration in the Amarillo-Canyon area and how it affected these three women, who were at different ages when the main educational restructuring occurred.

 Faces of Feminism: Conservative and Traditional Views, April 21, 2016